vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 ####Skip Google's Swype Library Setting
 Open GApps normally adds Google's swype gesture libraries to the Stock/AOSP keyboard.
 In some cases this behavior is unwanted (there are few reports that recent these can conflict with certain ROMs).
 In those situations use the `skipswypelibs` keyword to avoid the installation of these libraries.
 ####Force Clean Install Setting
 Open GApps normally detects if it's a clean install or an upgrade.
 This affects how installation of Google Camera is treated, it won't install those unless this is a clean install to avoid problems during upgrades.
-User might may add `forceclean` to ignore that detection.
+To ignore the detection and enforce clean install use `forceclean` keyword.
 Note: this setting is untested widely and may cause problems.
 ***
 Miscellaneous
 ---